Which is Better for Sensitive Skin: Mineral or Chemical SPF?

 There’s no universal rule for whether mineral or chemical sunscreen is better for daily use.

-It ultimately depends on your skin type, lifestyle, and personal preferences.
 Here are some general guidelines people use to help them find their best fit, based on feedback from our customers:

-Sensitive Skin
+Sensitive Skin:

 Many people with sensitive or acne-prone skin lean towards mineral sunscreens, finding zinc’s calming properties beneficial.

-Oily or Combination Skin
+Oily or Combination Skin:

 Lightweight chemical formulations are often preferred for shiny and oily skin, as they can provide a non-greasy, weightless finish.

-Deeper Skin Tones
+Deeper Skin Tones:

 People with deeper skin tones may prefer chemical sunscreens or tinted mineral sunscreens for their ability to blend without leaving a white cast.